 Like last year, State Parks are free on Black Friday.
 Free days are rare and exploring one of the local state parks is not something we do often.
 We tend toward the more urban adventures.
 Go HERE for an interactive map of State Parks both near and far or check our list of 6 Twin Cities Metro-Area Minnesota State Parks.

 Many other local parks are always free and you can find a growing list of them in our directory by choosing Parks from the Category drop-down menu.
-We have almost doubled our park listings to 367 since last year, and we are doing our best to include the information families will find most useful.
+We have almost doubled our park listings to well over 400 since last year, and we are doing our best to include the information families will find most useful.

 Just a reminder: If your plan includes a visitors center or recreation center, we recommend calling ahead.
 Parks have limited staff and this is a Holiday weekend for them, too.